fly-apps/laravel-dictaphone/README.md

 ## Laravel Reverb: Broadcasting

 For broadcasting events from the server to the client, this repository uses [Laravel Reverb](https://laravel.com/docs/11.x/broadcasting#reverb).
 This package can be installed directly on a Laravel application, and therefore does not require the use of any third party service outside an app.
-Lastly, Reverb uses the pusher.js protocol, allowing it to broadcast events to the client.
+Reverb uses the pusher.js protocol, allowing it to broadcast events to a client setup using Laravel Echo and pusher.js.

 1. This repository needs .env variables setup wtih Reverb's [required custom credentials](https://laravel.com/docs/11.x/reverb#application-credentials), to authorize client and server connection.
 For Fly apps, please make sure to set those as secrets